zwg-zero/webdav-client-python-3/README.rst

 change in Client class
 =============
 * timeout to (30, 300)
-* add default_options into requests, so can add verify=False in default_options to diable cert verification
+* add default_options into requests, so can add verify=False in default_options to disable cert verification of requests

 Release Notes
 =============